 Players Who Have Died This Day

-Hall of Fame hurler Red Ruffing (1904), who spent almost 17 of his 24 years in the bigs with the Yanks, leads the contingent of four team members who were born May 3.
+Hall of Fame hurler Red Ruffing (1905), who spent almost 17 of his 24 years in the bigs with the Yanks, leads the contingent of four team members who were born May 3.
 He was a losing pitcher in Boston (39-96!) until the Yanks acquired him in May 1930 for Cedric Durst.
 But the four 20-win seasons he compiled corresponded with the Yankee World Championship run from 1936-1939, he was with the club for seven AL pennants and six Series winners, and he threw 42 of his 48 career shutouts playing for the team in the South Bronx.
-A belated (and posthumous) Monument Park plaque honoree a few years back, Ruffing holds the Yankee record for most wins by a righthander.
+A belated (and posthumous) Monument Park plaque honoree a few years before the old Stadium was replaced, Ruffing holds the Yankee record for most wins by a righthander.